SonarSonic/DrawingBotV3/docs/source/exportsettings.rst

 **Vertices per frame**: *Plotted Vertices / Frame Count*

-Note: The image sequence exporter using an Vertex Iterator which splits continous paths across frames, which can result in missing lines depending on the nature of the source curve.
+Note: The image sequence exporter using an Vertex Iterator which splits continuous paths across frames, which can result in missing lines depending on the nature of the source curve.